mattrussmill/SerialCommandCoordinator/README.md

 Now, (e.g. using the Arduino IDE and Serial Monitor), when you enter the text **lampTest** in the Serial Monitor, the function ```performLampTest()``` will execute each time the member function ```runSelectedCommand()``` is called.
 In the example above this will only occur once each time the registered command **lampTest** is entered.

 ### Setting an Exit Case
-There may be instances where it would be advantageous to return to the **recieveCommandInput** loop defined in the previous section.
+There may be instances where it would be advantageous to return to the **receiveCommandInput** loop defined in the previous section.
 This is just one example of how to exit an operation back to a SerialCommandCoordinator loop, or even exit a SerialCommandCoordinator mode:
 ``` C++
 bool inDiagnosticMode = true;